ArchiveTeam/grab-site/README.md

 Changing ignores during the crawl
 ---
-grab-site outputs WARCs, logs, and control files to a new subdirectory in the directory from which you launched `grab-site`, referred to here as "DIR".
-(Use `ls -lrt` to find it.)

 While the crawl is running, you can edit `DIR/ignores` and `DIR/igsets`; the changes will be applied as soon as the next URL is grabbed.